Summary & Analysis of “The Divine Image” by William Blake

 In the last two lines of the poem, the poet still emphasizes on Love, Mercy, and Pity, and says that where these attributes are present, God is there too.
 God is with the person who exercises these qualities and has special regard for this type of human.

-The thing to notice in the last stanza is that with Love, Mercy and Pity, the poet does not mention Peace this time.
+The thing to notice in last stanza is that with Love, Mercy and Pity, poet does not mention Peace this time.
 It can be for mocking the present human race, as there is very little peace present among us and everyone, every state and race has hatred for each other.
 It can also mean that if human beings take up the values of Love, Mercy and Pity in their living, Peace will automatically manifest itself in the human society.

 The poem “The Divine Image” is rhetorical in nature.
 By repetition, the poet has tried to convince us of the idea that all it takes to take the divine form is to have the four main virtues of Mercy, Pity, Peace and Love.
 Throughout the poem, Blake has given explanations of how God has these four virtues and how he has transferred these into us as well.
 He has also expressed that having these qualities can turn us humans into our ideal versions and our world into an ideal world.